YanMaciel/harvard-cs50-caesar/README.md

 # Usage
 To use and test this program, you will need [CS 50 Library](https://cs50.readthedocs.io/libraries/cs50/c/).
 Copy this repository and through the command line, enter the program's folder and run the following command to compile:

     $ make caesar

 The numerical key to encrypt must be an integer.

     ./caesar <numerical key>

 The program will ask for a plaintext, which will be spilled back to you using the numeric key you inserted in the previous command as a ciphertext.

-  > Plaintext: -text to encrypt-
+    Plaintext: <text to encrypt>

-  > Ciphertext: -returns ciphertext using the key you provided-
+    Ciphertext: <returns ciphertext using the key you provided>